Coda (Star Trek: Voyager)

 "Coda" is the 57th episode of Star Trek: Voyager, the 15th episode of the third season.
 This science fiction television show episode focuses on the characters Janeway and Chakotay of the Federation spacecraft USS Voyager.
-In the 24th century, a spaceship Captain and first officer are traveling by shuttlecraft back to USS Voyager when they have an incident.
+In the 24th century, Captain Janeway and Chakotay are traveling by shuttlecraft back to USS Voyager when they have an incident involving the Vidiians.

 This episode was written by Jeri Taylor and directed by Nancy Malone, it aired on UPN on January 29, 1997.